DouglasReisofc/wuzapi/API.md

 ## Send Sticker Message

 Sends a Sticker message.
-Sticker must be in image/webp format.
-The `Sticker` field accepts a base64 data URL or an HTTP/HTTPS link.
-You can optionally specify a PngThumbnail
+The `Sticker` field accepts a base64 data URL or an HTTP/HTTPS link pointing to a WebP image or an MP4/WEBM video.
+Original dimensions are reported so non‑square images aren't stretched.
+You can optionally specify a PngThumbnail.

 Endpoint: _/chat/send/sticker_